Quantum determinism and completeness restored by indistinguishability and long-time particle detection: The Schr odinger's cat paradigm

 \subsubsection{Superconducting qubit inside a cavity}

-Quantum non-demolition (QND) measurement is one of the current techniques for monitoring few-level systems (qubit or cavity photon).
+Quantum non-demolition (QND) measurement is one of the current techniques \cite{Braginsky1996} for monitoring few-level systems (qubit or cavity photon).
 In a quantum circuit, a qubit readout is achieved by an interaction with a detuned cavity allowing a quantum non-demolition measurement in the dispersive regime.
+Concretely, the qubit readout involves the measurement of a macroscopic current through a microwave waveguide and uses the Stark shift effect to discriminate between one state or another in a specific basis \cite{Martini}.
+But in the case of a superposition, there is no such detailed experimental analysis providing evidence that the Born rule applies.
+It may well be that the outcome is such that no discrimination is possible between one eigenstate over another (possibly leading to dark counting) and still applying Born's rule \cite{Devoret2013} while its validity is questionable.

-If a qubit is in an initial state $|\psi\rangle_1 =c_0|0\rangle + c_1|1 \rangle_V$, an external input radiation allows, after interaction, the transmission of an ideal coherent state $|\alpha \rangle$ inside a cavity mode for the excited state, the final ``cat-like'' state $|\psi\rangle_1 =c_0| 0\rangle |0 \rangle + c_1|1 \rangle |\alpha \rangle$ \cite{Blais2004a,Wallraff2024}.
+If a qubit is in an initial state $|\psi\rangle_1 =c_0|0\rangle + c_1|1 \rangle_V$, an external input radiation allows, after interaction, the transmission of an ideal coherent state $|\alpha \rangle$ inside a cavity mode for the excited state, the final ``cat-like'' state $|\psi\rangle_1 =c_0| 0\rangle |0 \rangle + c_1|1 \rangle |\alpha \rangle$ \cite{Devoret2013,Blais2004a,Wallraff2024}.
 The resulting output signal has two possible unambiguous intensity outcomes $0$ or $I=|\alpha|^2$ in absence of a superposition.
 Considering $N$ measurements without a detector reset in between two events, the average total intensity is $\overline{I}=N |c_1|^2 I$ and the fluctuations $\overline{\delta^2 I}=N [|c_1|^2(1-|c_1|^2)]I^2$.
 Clearly, the relative fluctuations shrink to zero for large $N$.
 In this sense, $|c_0|^2$ and $|c_1|^2$ are the probability amplitude that is measurable after a counting over many events.
+A more thorough theoretical description of a qubit and resonator should have been used involving a quantum field approach using a output Fock basis as in Section \ref{therm} \cite{Navez2023}.